 - Prepare jury instructions

-- Request appeals
+- Draft appeals

 - Perform other essential litigation tasks

-Since law is more than settling disputes, we teach that proper planning for clients is essential in avoiding unnecessary litigation.
+Since law is more than settling disputes, we teach that proper planning for clients is essential to avoiding unnecessary litigation.
 In our Planning Track, we teach you to draft documents related to sales contracts, real estate transactions, business associations, and legislation.